 The Benefit Of Inpatient Treatment:

-- Focus on you – The emphasis is on you while you’re on an inpatient program.
-You do not have to take good care of anybody else, your family or job.
+- Focus on you – The emphasis is on you while you’re in an inpatient program.
+You do not have to take good care of anybody else, your family or your job.
 There are no obstacles due to this.

 - Structure – For your health, Inpatient rehabs are structured.
 Less spare time is equal to more time in your hands to develop safe, healthy habits.